top of page

 “Sit down,” the voice said, “and think smart for a moment.”

-The young man sat and then turned around and asked, “Mr. Krause?”
+The young man sat back down, then turned around and asked, “Mr. Krause?”

-“I promise that your life will get better if you commit to your schooling,” the voice said.
+“I promise that your life will improve if you commit to your schooling,” the voice said.

 “The work you put into your education is worth it,” the voice said.
 The stilted lecture was the worst Marc had ever heard Principal Richie give.
 Other than his voice, it didn’t sound like him at all.

-I should have gotten a substitute, Marc thought.
-But I don’t want to miss their presentations.
+Marc rubbed the front of his neck, thinking he should have gotten a substitute, but he didn’t want to miss their presentations.
 He slid the towel off his neck and stood up.
 The students watched him shuffle to the front of the classroom and look out through the open door.

 “Is he out there?” a young man asked.

-“No one’s there,” Marc answered.
+“No one is,” Marc answered.
 He closed the classroom door.
-Everyone heard the click.
 Marc was weaker than in the morning and more nauseous than the day before.
 The neck and shoulders of his shirt were drenched from his towel.

 The voice said no more.

-“Principal Richie, apparently,” Marc said.
-He braced both hands on his desk, fingers splayed.
+“How ridiculous,” Marc muttered, bracing both hands on his desk, fingers splayed.
 None of his students made a sound.

 His request produced a chorus of soft yesses.